matthewowen/jekyll-mapping/README.markdown

 ## Further usage

 At it's most basic, you can just set a latitude and longitude for a piece of content.
 In this case, it'll just plot that location on a map.
-However, if you're using google_js (functionality to follow for OpenStreetMap), you can do some other exciting things!
+However, you can do some other exciting things too!

 If you set multiple locations, they'll all be mapped and the map will be zoomed and panned to fit them.
 Do it like so: